 Students are responsible for managing their work schedules so they do not exceed the maximum hours they are authorized to work.
-Students who consistently exceed 20 hours per week for all positions, without approval from the Dean of Ministerial Formation or the Dean of the Graduate School, may be terminated from one of their positions.
+Students who consistently exceed 18 hours per week for all positions, may be terminated from one of their positions.

 For more information about a student position, or to apply for student employment, students should contact the supervisor listed on the job posting directly.

 What do I need to do in order to start working on campus?